-This means the investments are held separate from the manager of the scheme, for the benefit of scheme members.
-It also means that if the manager of the scheme experiences financial difficulties they cannot access your funds.

-The Supervisor performs another important role, which is to check that the manager performs their duties.
+This means the investments are held separately from Forsyth Barr for the benefit of Scheme members.
+The Supervisor performs another important role, which is to check that we as manager perform our duties.

-The Supervisor has been granted a full licence under the Financial Markets Supervisors Act 2011.
-This authorises them to act as a KiwiSaver supervisor and they are subject to reporting conditions from the Financial Markets Authority (FMA).
+The Supervisor has been granted a full licence under the Financial Markets Supervisors Act 2011 to act as a KiwiSaver supervisor and is subject to reporting conditions from the Financial Markets Authority (FMA).